Skip to main content

 User Interface

-To enable users to interact with the device effectively, organisations may develop some kind of user interface (UI) that facilitates tasks such as uploading images, viewing reports, and utilizing the device's features.
+To enable users to interact with the device effectively, organisations develop a user interface (UI) that facilitates tasks such as uploading images, viewing reports, and utilising the device's features.
+Under IEC 62366-1, the integrator (the information-technology professional configuring and rendering the device's outputs into the integrating healthcare system) is an intended user of the device; this Installation Manual is the volume of the Instructions for Use directed at that intended user.

-To help organisations in the process of developing a user interface, and to comply with Annex I, Article 17.1 of the MDR, this section outlines the key elements of the user interface, their purposes, and how they assist healthcare professionals (HCPs) in making informed decisions about patient care.
+To help integrators in the process of developing a user interface, and to comply with the requirements regarding the information supplied with the device (Annex I, Chapter III of the MDR 2017/745), this section outlines the key elements of the user interface, their purposes, and how they assist healthcare professionals (HCPs) in making informed decisions about patient care.
+Clauses in this section that begin with "the integrator must" impose mandatory integration requirements whose conformance is a precondition of the clinical performance validated in the Clinical Evaluation Report (R-TF-015-003).

 The user interface is divided into three main sections: